We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Multiple report formats

-Cointracker is a crypto portfolio tracker and a cryptocurrency tax software, considered by many to be the most comprehensive crypto tool in the market, and is the official tax partner of Coinbase.
+Cointracker is a crypto portfolio tracker and cryptocurrency tax software that is the official tax partner of Coinbase.
 Launched in 2017 by Chandan Lodha and John Lerner, the crypto tax software automatically imports data from listed exchanges.
 CoinTracker currently supports 10,000+ crypto coins.

 Among its many features is a unified dashboard that provides complete crypto transaction details to the user, including real-time token price, data, deposits, market caps, withdrawals, and an overview of the performance.